Police and Crime Commissioner wants to hear public’s views on police budget

 "The public have made it clear to me that despite government cuts

 they want local neighbourhood policing to be protected.
-To protect
+I will do

-"The government have made it clear that to cover their reduction
+"The government have made it clear that to part cover their

-in police funding they expect PCCs to increase council tax precept
+reduction in police funding they expect PCCs to increase council

-by the maximum amount.
-In the West Midlands that would mean council
+tax precept by the maximum amount.
+That would mean council tax

-tax increasing by £5 a year or just under 10p a week for a Band D
+increasing by £12 a year or a £1 a month for a Band D council

 neighbouring forces such as Staffordshire, West Mercia and